-UMass Boston's $4 million HarborWalk Improvements and Shoreline Stabilization project, a Phase One element of the 25-year master plan, is underway.
-Shoreline protection will include stabilizing the existing edge and eliminating the continued loss of debris (such as concrete and brick) into Boston Harbor.
+UMass Boston's $4 million HarborWalk Improvements and Shoreline Stabilization project, a Phase One element of the 25-year master plan, was completed during summer 2015.
+Shoreline protection included stabilizing the existing edge and eliminating the continued loss of debris (such as concrete and brick) into Boston Harbor.

 The 800-foot section of the HarborWalk located on university property between the John F. Kennedy Library and Museum and Harbor Point apartments.

-A paved walkway closer to the waterfront, made up of 5,400 tons of stone, will replace the current path.
-The new stretch will feature benches, lighting, gathering spaces, native plants, interpretive signs with historical narratives, and an area to display artwork.
+A paved walkway closer to the waterfront, made up of 5,400 tons of stone, replaced the former dirt path.
+The new stretch features benches, lighting, gathering spaces, native plants, interpretive signs with historical narratives, and an area to display artwork.

 - Enhanced public access and accessibility to the waterfront